pasindu94/maka-cli/README.md

 It automatically creates project structure, files and boilerplate code.
 You may use maka where ever you use meteor.

+Maka works great on OSX, Linux, and Windows.

 ## Installation
 Install the maka command line tool globally so you can use it from any project directory.